Dahua vs Lorex CCTV Cameras: Which Security System Should You Choose?

 • For Residential Use or Small Business Setups: Lorex provides the best balance of affordability, ease of use, and adequate functionality for basic needs.

-• For Outdoor Installations in Harsh Environments: Dahua’s robust build quality makes it better suited for harsh outdoor conditions, especially in Perth’s climate.
+• For Outdoor Installations in Harsh Environments: Dahua’s robust build quality makes it better suited for Perth’s harsh outdoor conditions.

 • For Users Seeking Advanced Technology: If you need AI features like facial recognition or high-level analytics, Dahua is your best bet.
 For simple monitoring, Lorex’s user-friendly system is likely sufficient.